Liberty University: School of Law

 82% of Liberty University School of Law's Class of 2018 obtained full-time, bar passage, or JD-required employment nine months after graduation, according to ABA-required disclosures.
 The law school has been accredited by the American Bar Association since 2010.
 In February 2019, all of its graduates who took the Virginia Bar Exam passed.
-The school is ranked 147-192 out of 196 law schools ranked by the U.S. News & World Report in its 2023 law school rankings.
+The school is ranked 140 out of 196 law schools ranked by the U.S. News & World Report in its 2024 law school rankings.

 Center for Law and Government

 In 2017, Liberty announced its new Center for Law and Government will be led by former U.S. representative Robert Hurt.
-The Center will house the Liberty University School of Law and the Jesse Helms School of Government.
+The center will house the Liberty University School of Law and the Jesse Helms School of Government.

 School of Music

 The departments of worship and music studies and of music and humanities merged in 2012 into a school of music, composed of two distinct centers.
-The School of Music offers 32 bachelor's degrees, 15 master's degrees, and one doctoral degree.
+The School of Music offers 32 bachelor's degrees, 15 master's degrees, and four doctoral degrees.
+Liberty University has a comprehensive band program.
+The Spirit of the Mountain is the official marching band of the university, performing in a corps style at Liberty football home games and other events.
+Liberty also has orchestras, concert bands, a pep band, and an in indoor drumline which competes in Winter Guard International.